Dobefu/DLiteScript/docs/content/docs/introduction.md

 DLiteScript is a delightfully simple scripting language, built to be very easy to learn and pick up.
 The syntax resembles that of Go, and takes inspiration from many other languages.
+Though the syntax is very simple, it is still a statically typed language.
+This helps catch errors at the time of writing, instead of at runtime.

 ## Philosophy